The Monsters Are Due on Maple Street: Production

-The aliens are wearing uniforms left over from the 1956 science fiction film Forbidden Planet.
+The aliens are wearing uniforms previously worn by characters in the 1956 science fiction film Forbidden Planet.
 Also, the mockup set of the retractable stairway, leading into the lower half of the C-57D cruiser from the same film, is reused for this scene.
 At the end of the episode, a stock footage effects-shot of the cruiser in space can be seen (the same shot was also used in "Third from the Sun").
 This technique was also used in "To Serve Man".
 The cruiser is shown upside down when compared to its orientation in Forbidden Planet.

 2003 remake

 A 2003 remake of the episode was produced for the 2002 revival of The Twilight Zone, but it was renamed "The Monsters Are on Maple Street".
 Serling received "Story By" credit.
 It starred Andrew McCarthy as Will Marshall and Titus Welliver as Dylan.
 The difference between the two is that the remake is more about the fear of terrorism.
 When the power surge happens in the remake, it is caused not by aliens, but instead by the government, specifically the United States Army, experimenting on how small towns react to the fear of terrorism.
 In the end, the neighborhood takes out its anger and frustration on a family who never left their house after the power surge occurred, thinking that they caused it since they still have power.
 The residents all fail the test miserably as did all the other inhabitants of every other street they tested.

 The opening and closing narration, provided by Forest Whitaker, has also been altered: